Kevin H. Ashby, MD

 About 4.6 million Americans develop peptic ulcers every year.
 Although they’re sometimes asymptomatic, peptic ulcers can cause a number of frustrating symptoms including upper abdominal pain, nausea, heartburn, and other GERD-like symptoms.
-At the private gastroenterology practice of Kevin Ashby, MD, in Irvine and Foothill Ranch, California, you can get compassionate treatment from a leading gastrointestinal (GI) specialist.
+At the private gastroenterology practice of Kevin Ashby, MD, in Foothill Ranch, California, you can get compassionate treatment from a leading gastrointestinal (GI) specialist.
 Click the online appointment tool or call the office for an appointment.

 Peptic ulcers are sores within your duodenum (the start of your small intestine) or stomach.
 Duodenal ulcers occur in the duodenum, and gastric ulcers are in the stomach.
 You can have duodenal and gastric ulcers simultaneously.

 Peptic ulcers occur because of digestive fluid problems, in particular acid and pepsin enzyme imbalance.
 This imbalance leads to irritation, gradual wearing away of protective lining, and ulcer growth.

 Sometimes, ulcers can penetrate deeper layers of your intestinal lining, eventually making a hole, known as a perforated ulcer.

 The most common underlying causes of digestive fluid imbalance leading to peptic ulcers are bacterial infections caused by Helicobacter pylori (H. pylori) and long-term use of anti-inflammatory medication (NSAIDs).